 Archery season starts September 11th!
 If you would, please consider helping the Department of Natural Resources with our annual archery hunter survey.
 We have been collecting archery hunter observation data for over a decade and are tracking population trends for our more popular wildlife species.
 Continued participation by archers (using vertical bows or crossbows) is critical to the success of this survey.
 The observations that archery hunters across the state record while pursuing their favorite pastime can be used as a powerful tool to effectively monitor Maryland’s wildlife populations.

-A report summarizing the results of the 2018-2019 survey will be produced and sent to all individuals responding to this request.
-View the results from the previous year's surveyby clicking on the link below.
+A report summarizing the results of the 2020-2021 survey will be produced and sent to all individuals responding to this request.

 Thank you for your valuable efforts on behalf of Maryland’s wildlife resources!